Glin, County Limerick: History

 Glin gave its name to a poor law union established in 1850.
 A workhouse was erected southeast of the village.
 In 1891, the poor law union was dissolved.
 In 1894, the workhouse became the site for a District School for boys, run by the Christian Brothers, and girls, run by the Sisters of Mercy.
 The workhouse closed in 1920, and the District School in 1924.
-In 1928, St Joseph's industrial school for boys moved to the site from Sexton Street in Limerick.
-The school, also run by the Christian Brothers, closed in 1966.
+In 1928, St Joseph's Industrial School for boys moved to the site from Sexton Street in Limerick.
+The industrial school, also run by the Christian Brothers, closed in 1966.
 Reports of abuse of the residents were documented by the 2009 report of the Commission to Inquire into Child Abuse.

 Glin Castle

 Upstream on the Corbry from the village is Glin Castle and demesne, the residence of the Knight of Glin and now a luxury hotel.
 The first castle they built was by Thomas Fitzgerald in Shanid around 1200.
 Its ruins are still visible.
 It was the home of the Knights of Glin from about 1260 until 1642, when a house was built near the site of the present castle.
 The present day castle was built between 1780 and 1790 by John Bateman.
 Although it is called a castle, it is actually a Georgian house.
 The contractor was a Mr. Sheehy and the stone was brought from Athea by horse drawn sledge.
 By 1798, the majority of the interior was finished but with the Fitzgeralds about to become bankrupt, the craftsmen downed tools and left the castle.